MithrilJS/mithril.js/docs/animation.md

 ### Animation on element removal

 The problem with animating before removing an element is that we must wait until the animation is complete before we can actually remove the element.
-Fortunately, Mithril offers a [`onbeforeremove`](lifecycle-methods.md#onbeforeremove) hook that allows us to defer the removal of an element.
+Fortunately, Mithril offers the [`onbeforeremove`](lifecycle-methods.md#onbeforeremove) hook that allows us to defer the removal of an element.

 Let's create an `exit` animation that fades `opacity` from 1 to 0.